Da Vinci Toy Models

 Besides aiding in navigation, canal locks have significantly bolstered trade and commerce.
 Here’s how:

-Streamlined Shipping: Canal locks make the movement of goods faster and more efficient.
+• Streamlined Shipping: Canal locks facilitate the faster and more efficient movement of goods.
 Allowing ships to bypass complicated and lengthy routes around geographical obstacles enables a swift and direct path between commercial hotspots.

 Da Vinci’s Impact on Today’s Miter Locks